jaysylvester/citizen/README.md

 - High performance and stability
 - Zero-configuration server-side routing with SEO-friendly URLs
-- Built-in session management
+- Server-side session management
-- Built-in caching of routes, individual controllers, objects, and static files
+- Caching for routes, individual controllers, objects, and static files
-- Directives that make it easy to manage cookies, sessions, redirects, caches, and more
+- Simple directives for managing cookies, sessions, redirects, caches, and more
-- Controller-based includes and chaining for powerful code reuse options
+- Powerful code reuse options via controller-based includes and chaining
 - HTML, JSON, and JSONP served from the same pattern
+- `async await` support
+- Hot module reloading in development mode
-- Support for many template engines
+- Support for many template engines with [consolidate](https://github.com/tj/consolidate.js)
 - Few direct dependencies

-## New for 0.9.x

-- `async await` and vanilla `return` statements replace event emitter controller actions
-- Hot module reloading in development mode—no more restarting the app while coding

-__citizen's API is stabilizing, but it's still subject to change.__ Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
-Version 0.9.x has significant breaking changes compared to 0.8.x.

 Have questions, suggestions, or need help?
-[Send me an e-mail](http://jaysylvester.com/contact).
+[Send me an e-mail](https://jaysylvester.com/contact).
 Want to contribute?
 Pull requests are welcome.

 ## Want to see citizen in action?